liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/04-graphql/09-filter-and-sort.markdown

 [TOC levels=1-4]

-You can use @product@'s headless GraphQL APIs to search for the content you want.
+You can use @sharepoint@'s headless GraphQL APIs to search for the content you want.
 You can also sort and filter content.

 ## Filter